nate-maxwell/nate-maxwell.github.io/_posts/2019-07-24-ue-retro-materials.md

 <img src="https://i.imgur.com/qJYuexV.gif">

 This is also very trivial to achieve.
-Using the same method but dividing before multiplying and using our Camera Relative World Position as our source data gives us the necessary world position offset for the vertexes.
+Using the same method but dividing before multiplying and using our Camera Relative World Position acts as our source values to offset.
+We just apply the crunched values to the vertexes instead of UVs.
 The effect looks much better on lower poly models than higher ones.

 <img src="https://i.imgur.com/JLVKKLH.png">